WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 and the matabolits in the metabolic pathways, these are more difficult to profile.

-Transcriptome profilng, also called *RNA-seq profiling*, using for instance Sequencing-by-Synthesis method, has *de facto* displaced all other technologies due to its low cost, versatiity, dynamic range and independence from a reference sequence (such as a genome or a known gene) making it particularily attractive to the sequencing of "neglected" non-modele organisms.
+Transcriptome profiling, also called *RNA-seq profiling*, using for instance Sequencing-by-Synthesis method, has *de facto* displaced all other technologies due to its low cost, versatility, dynamic range and independence from a reference sequence (such as a genome or a known gene) making it particularly attractive to the sequencing of "neglected" non-modele organisms.

 One of the most common uses of *RNA-seq profiling* is for differential